-You probably already know which foods and drinks are the worst offenders, but in case you’d like a reminder, here’s a list.
+You probably already know which foods and drinks are the worst offenders.
 The real problem is the sugar hiding in places you wouldn’t think to look for it.
 In fact, did you know the average brand of tomato sauce consists of roughly 25% sugar?
 Here are some other common culprits to look out for (along with healthier alternatives):

 - Fruit smoothies and juices – these really should be avoided, as it’s much healthier to eat whole fruit, and benefit from the fibre, than simply to drink its sugary juice.
 But if you do occasionally want fruit juice, make sure it’s 100% natural with nothing added.

 - Sauces and condiments – like tomato sauce, also beware of brown sauce, pickle, salad cream, salad dressings, mayonnaise and BBQ sauce.
 Many of these, such as mayonnaise or a classic vinaigrette, are simple to make yourself with no sugar at all.

 - Yogurts – some plain yogurts but especially flavoured and low-fat versions have sugar added for taste or as a preserver.
 Look for natural (plain) yogurt with no added sugar and mix in fruits yourself.

 - Processed/cured meats – ham especially, but also most other pre-packaged processed meats will have been cured with some version of sugar added for flavour and as a preserving agent.
 Instead roast a joint yourself and then slice it to use for sandwiches.